-In 2018, the Compensation Committee adopted stock ownership guidelines for our non-employee directors, under which each non-employee director is expected to accumulate a number of shares of our common stock with value equal the lesser of (i) three times his annual cash retainer for Board service or (ii) 2,500 shares of our common stock.
+In 2018, the Compensation Committee adopted stock ownership guidelines for our non-employee directors, under which each non-employee director is expected to accumulate a number of shares of our common stock with value equal the lesser of (i) three times his or her annual cash retainer for Board service or (ii) 2,500 shares of our common stock.
 Our non-employee directors are expected to satisfy the stock ownership guidelines within five years from the adoption of the guidelines (or the individual's date of joining the Board, if later).
-As of March 31, 2019, all of our non-employee directors were in compliance with the stock ownership guidelines, except for Ms. Lee and Mr. Panero, each of whom pursuant to the phase-in period set forth under the guidelines, has until 2023 to comply with the guidelines.
+As of March 31, 2021, all of our non-employee directors were in compliance with the stock ownership guidelines, except for Ms. Wu who was appointed as a director effective February 21, 2020 and Admiral Evans, who was appointed as a director effective February 1, 2021, and thus each has until 2025 and 2026, respectively, to comply with the guidelines pursuant to the phase-in period.
+Until Ms. Wu's and Adm.
+Evans' initial grants of restricted stock unit awards vest, such awards are not considered subject to the stock ownership guidelines.
 The Compensation Committee adopted the stock ownership guidelines based on input and analysis from Compensia regarding market practices and best practices related to non-employee director compensation.